spencer-shadley/completed-class/14-full-stack/hw/README.md

 Reflect on what you have achieved so far in this course and answer the following questions:

+### The Journey so Far

 1. What have you learned so far?
-What have you accomplished?
-Think back to the first week, how have you changed and grown since then?
+2. What have you accomplished?
+3. Think back to the first week, how have you changed and grown since then?

+### Path to Success

-    2. What are your goals for the remainder of the course?
-What do you hope to accomplish before the course completes?
-What do you hope to accomplish after the course completes?
+1. What are your goals for the remainder of the course?
+2. What do you hope to accomplish before the course completes?
+3. What do you hope to accomplish after the course completes?
+4. What do you plan to do to ensure you accomplish these goals?
+5. How do these plans and goals differ from the first half of the course?

 ## Part 2: Sequelize - Reverse Engineering Code